KennedyNjuguna/kennedynjuguna.github.io/_posts/2023-09-18-AWS-DevOps-Pipeline-with-SonarQube-Docker-and-GitHub-Integration.md

 Choose your operating system and copy the command
 ![Jenkins-Instance](/assets/images/favicon/copycode.PNG)

-Navigate back to the ssh insyance and copy the command to the terminal.
+Navigate back to the ssh instance and copy the command to the terminal.
 This installs Jenkins to the instance
 ![Jenkins-Instance](/assets/images/favicon/COPYJENKINCODE.PNG)

 Navigate back to the aws console, in your instance under security click the security group rules so as to edit the inbound rules to allow for port 80